How to Make a Promotional Video for Your Company: 7 Steps

 - However, pitfalls can occur when going down the DIY route.

-- No matter who makes the promotional video, however, the best films feature emotion, quality B-roll and a killer thumbnail to get audiences hooked from the get-go.
+- However, no matter who makes the promotional video, the best films feature emotion, quality B-roll, and a killer thumbnail to get audiences hooked from the get-go.